Advisory Board

 Feride Nur Haskaraca Kızılay

 Dr. Feride Nur Haskaraca Kizilay is a postdoctoral researcher in the Developmental Psychology Department at the University of Kassel, Germany.
 She earned her BA and MA degrees in Psychology from Bilkent University in 2017 and 2019, respectively.
 In 2019, she moved to Germany to pursue a PhD in the Behavior and Cognition program at the University of Göttingen, which she completed in 2023.
-Following her PhD, she worked as a researcher at a non-governmental, non-profit organization in Berlin, where she managed projects focused on mental health and psychosocial support for refugees and immigrants.
+Following her PhD, she worked as a researcher at a non-governmental, non-profit organization in Berlin.
 In July 2024, she returned to academia, joining the University of Kassel as a postdoctoral researcher.
 Her research interests lie in the development of social cognition, with a particular focus on Theory of Mind and language.
 More recently, she has also developed an interest in the development of numerical cognition.

 E-mail: fnhaskaraca@gmail.com